 History of Stormore Baptist Church

-In 1826 worship service began in a house at Stormore to cater for the needs of people living in the Stormore area, especially "the very young, and the aged and infirm" who found it difficult to walk to Westbury Leigh for the services which were morning , evening and as well as afternoon bible school. .
+In 1826 worship service began in a house at Stormore to cater for the needs of people living in the Stormore area, especially "the very young, and the aged and infirm" who found it difficult to walk to the Westbury Leigh Baptist Church for the services which were morning , evening and as well as afternoon Sunday bible school. .

 In 1828 the meetings moved to a loft over a carpenter's shop belonging to a local lay preacher and carpenter, Mr. Samuel Scott.
 In 1839 a little chapel was built, which became known as "Scott's Meeting".
 This old building was replaced by the present Stormore Chapel in 1884.
 It is now the home of the combined fellowship with services each Sunday morning.